urakubo/lattice_dendrites/docs_src/tut1/label_spine.rst

    :linenos:
    :caption: 21_label_head.py

-If the spine label has been successfully saved, users can confirm it using the script for visualzation '22_show_label.py.'
-The labeled area appears as a colored part.
+If the spine label has been successfully saved, users can visualze it using the script '22_show_label.py.'
+The labeled spine appears to be colored.

 .. literalinclude:: ../../tutorial/1/22_show_label.py
    :language: python